davidebasile/RoutingProblem/README.md

-# routingproblem
+# Dependable Dynamic Routing for Urban Transport Systems Through Integer Linear Programming

 AMPL model for the dependable dynamic vehicle routing problem, documentation available in `main.pdf` file.

 If you are using this repository, please cite our paper: